 At 55 miles per hour, a vehicle travels 100 yards — the entire length of a football field — in about five seconds.
 Imagine driving that stretch blindfolded.
 “Who would ever do that?” you might ask.
 The National Highway Traffic Safety Administration tells us that’s exactly what we do when we look down at our phone to read a text message.
 As an employer, do you want your drivers operating vehicles blindfolded even for short periods of time?

-Studies show the risk of traffic accidents increases dramatically just from talking and texting.
-With smartphones equipped with even more features such as navigation, music streaming, and various other applications, there’s even more temptation to pick up a mobile device while driving, thus creating an even greater risk.
+The risk of traffic accidents increases dramatically just from talking and texting.
+With mobile devices equipped with even more features such as navigation, music streaming, and various other applications, there’s even more temptation to pick up a mobile device while driving, thus creating an even greater risk.

 In California and throughout the country; hand-held use of a phone while driving and texting while driving has been illegal for many years.
 However, these laws did not adequately address the other features…until 2017.